-Role of Rajaswala Paricharya as a whole-
+Role of Rajaswala Paricharya as a whole

 - Complete evacuation - During menses, the uterus is shedding off the blood and tissues accumulated throughout the previous month.
 This blood is although not what it is typically called -‘impure’, nevertheless, it needs to be evacuated completely to maintain a healthy reproductive system.
-Most of the Do’s and Don’ts for a Rajaswala like avoid physical exertion, food regulations, avoiding sex etc were designed so that there is absolutely no hinderance to the outflow of the menstrual blood.
+Most of the Do’s and Don’ts for a Rajaswala like avoid physical exertion, food regulations, avoiding sex etc were designed so that there is absolutely no hindrance to the outflow of the menstrual blood.

 - Heal the “wound” in the uterus - The uterus is shedding blood clearly indicates that there is an active wound inside the body.
 Hence, the Rajaswala needs utmost care and rest just as a wounded person, a person undergone surgery, a women after parturition would require.
-Just because its a monthly phenomena, females do not bother to take rest during these days.
+Just because it's a monthly phenomena, females do not bother to take rest during these days.
 Avoiding physical exertion and rest promotes the healthy healing of the uterine lining.

 Rajaswala Paricharya needs to be seen not as “oppressive restrictions” being imposed on females, but rather as therapeutic prescriptions.